Color Drenching Interior Design - A Modern Approach to Mood

 Office

 A drenched office feels focused.
-Walls, trim, doors, and ceilings in one shade can make the room feel like a contained world.
+Walls, trim, doors, and ceiling in one shade can make the room feel like a contained world.
 Add a solid desk, warm lighting, and one or two grounded materials, and the space does not need much decor to have personality.

 Dining room